olilarkin/cmajor_pirklefilters/README.md

-# Filters by Will Pirkle ported to CMajor
+# Filters by Will Pirkle ported to Cmajor

 These filters are ported from the C++ projects in Will Pirkle's books and the application notes on his website